 A special site for finding digitized images from across libraries, special collections, museums, and Harvard Archives.
 View search tips and repository information.

-DASH hosts a wide range of Harvard-affiliated scholarly works, including pre- and post-refereed journal articles, conference proceedings, theses and dissertations, working papers, and reports.
+DASH hosts a wide range of Open Access Harvard-affiliated scholarly works, including pre- and post-refereed journal articles, conference proceedings, theses and dissertations, working papers, and reports.
 You can keyword search, browse by researcher "communities," author names, titles, FAS department,and dates.
-To learn more about the impact of DASH world-wide, see Dash Stories.
+To learn more about the impact of DASH world-wide, see Dash Stories

 An open source web repository designed to store, preserve, and cite research data across the humanities, sciences, and social sciences.
 As a central repository for this material, the Dataverse aims to promote data sharing, discovery, exploration, replication, and analysis.
-Learn more from the Dataverse User Guide.
+Getting Started with Dataverse.

 Our virtual front door, it's best used for news, announcements of exhibits and events, and other high- level general information about collections, services, and people.